Alejogb1/job-board/blog-data/why-is-my-turbo-frame-inline-edit-response-missing-a-turbo-frame.md

 id: "why-is-my-turbo-frame-inline-edit-response-missing-a-turbo-frame"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I’ve certainly been down this rabbit hole myself, more times than I’d care to recount.
 The scenario you describe – a turbo-frame inline edit submission that seemingly vanishes into the ether – is a classic, and usually the root cause isn’t quite as esoteric as it initially seems.
 The underlying issue almost always stems from a mismatch in how Turbo is interpreting the server’s response versus what you’ve declared in your HTML.
 It’s not a bug in Turbo, but rather a discrepancy in expectations.

 Let's delve into the details.
 You're performing an inline edit using a turbo-frame; this means you’re submitting a form (likely using a `<form>` tag) nested inside a turbo-frame element ( `<turbo-frame id="your_frame_id">` ).
-When that form is submitted, Turbo intercepts the request, sends it to the server via fetch, and expects a response containing another turbo-frame with the *same id*.
+When that form is submitted, Turbo intercepts the request, sends it to the server via fetch, and expects a response containing another turbo-frame with the _same id_.
 If that frame isn't present in the response, or the id doesn't precisely match, the update fails silently.
 This is deliberate behavior, it's Turbo's way of ensuring it doesn't just arbitrarily swap in content.
 It’s all about targeted, efficient updates.

 In my early days with Turbo, I spent a frustrating afternoon debugging a very similar issue.
 The problem, as I eventually realized, was that my server was sending back a complete layout, rather than just the modified turbo-frame.
 It's an easy mistake to make, especially if you're transitioning from traditional server-side rendering techniques.